MKozai/CR-aniso/README.md

 GMDN data and descriptions: http://hdl.handle.net/10091/0002001448

 ## Contents
+- my_modules
-- my_modules/spherical_harmonics.py: Functions handling anisotropy in spherical harmonics.
+  - spherical_harmonics.py: Functions handling anisotropy in spherical harmonics.
     - Libraries: fire, numpy, pandarallel, pandas, pyshtools, pyspedas, pytplot, scipy.
     - geo_to_gse(): Convert spherical harmonics from the geocentric (GEO) coordinate system to the Geocentric Solar Ecliptic (GSE) coordinate system.
-- my_modules/utils.py: Utilities used by programs above.
+  - utils.py: Utilities used by programs above.

-## Demonstrations
 - GEO_to_GSE_demo.ipynb: Demonstration to convert spherical harmonics from the GEO to the GSE coordinate system.

 ## License